openaddresses/openaddresses/CONTRIBUTING.md

 `license`     | A URL or string describing the license for the dataset `note`        | A String containing a human readable note.
-`attribution` | Where the license requires attribution, add it here. example `CC-BY United Federation of Planets` `email`       | This email is used to send automated emails to the data provider if a user changes there data.
-Do not set unless the data provider wants to recieve updates.
+`attribution` | Where the license requires attribution, add it here. example `CC-BY United Federation of Planets` `email`       | This email is used to send automated emails to the data provider if a user changes their data.
+Do not set unless the data provider wants to receive updates.

 #### Example